 In early 2007, William was stationed most of the time outside of London leaving very less time for the young couple.
 Like any young couple who were figuring out their lives and relationship, the time apart put a strain on their relationship.
 Prince William and Catherine broke up during their vacations in the Swiss resort of Zermatt that year.

 After breakup Catherine along with her mother Carole went to Ireland to see Gemma Billington’s private exhibition of her paintings.
-They also visited the National Gallery of Ireland.
+They visited the National Gallery of Ireland.
+Catherine curated and hosted the ‘Time to reflect’ exhibition of celebrity photographs to raise money for the children’s charity UNICEF.
+She was also the brain behind the launch of Alistair Morrison’s book.
+Kayla Adams recently noted in her post that The sales from the £60 ‘time to reflect’ book were donated to UNICEF and 50% of all other sales on the night were donated to the charity too.
 Catherine started participating in charitable causes and accepting social invitations.
 She signed up for a charity challenge with an all-female dragon boat racing crew called the Sisterhood, who called themselves: A-Team – ‘An elite group of female athletes, talented in many ways, toned to perfection with killer looks, on a mission to keep boldly going where no girl has gone before.’

 “Although she was heartbroken, she wasn’t going to show it.
-For her breakup diary, her dresses were shorter, her tops lower and her outfits racier.
-There were numerous nights out to hotspots where she had been a regular with William, and her swirl of brunette hair and carefully folded bronzed limbs as she entered and exited taxis was a common sight throughout April and May.
 She attended some diverse events.
 She and Pippa were at luxury jeweller Asprey for the launch of Young Stalin – a biography written by Tara Palmer-Tomkinson’s brother-in-law Simon Sebag Montefiore.
 Kate also went to a party to promote the film Rabbit Fever, which was about women obsessed with the infamous vibrators.
-A world away from the frumpy ageing tweeds of two months ago, Kate wore a slinky off-the-shoulder top and silky skirt with a bare midriff, caramel tan and sunkissed hair.
-Inside the party she wore pink silk bunny ears, danced and ‘teased all the boys’.

 Although Kate embarked on a breakup social whirl, inside she was in pain.
 Training with the Sisterhood helped distract her and also make her feel better.
 The twenty-one girls involved were aiming to row across the channel to raise money for the Ben Hollioake Fund, who raise money for the CHASE Hospice Care for Children, and another children’s hospice charity, Babes in Arms.
 Kate got involved through her old school friend Alicia Fox-Pitt, and fellow rower Emma Sayle recalls, ‘Kate was very down and I think the training became her therapy.
 Kate had always put William first and she said this was a chance to do something for herself.’